johnsonshi/annotate-registry-artifacts/README.md

 This tool is for you if you are a:

-* Registry Owner, Maintainer, or Administrator
+* Registry Owner/Maintainer/Administrator
-* Registry Artifacts – Container Image Builder, Maintainer, or Publisher
+* Registry Artifacts and Container Images:
+  * Image/Artifact Builder
+  * Image/Artifact Maintainer
+  * Image/Artifact Publisher

-Registry owners and artifact publishers may wish to add custom [OCI annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md) existing images in the registry.
+Registry owners and artifact maintainers may wish to add custom [OCI annotations](https://github.com/opencontainers/image-spec/blob/main/annotations.md) to existing images within a registry.
 Common annotation scenarios include:

 * Annotation for image end-of-life date (EOL Date), which may or may not be known during image build time.
 * Annotation for image deprecation (marking an image as deprecated).